 CC2, etc. with a nonstandard MIDI extension that allows negative CC values to be used.

 The computer keyboard MIDI driver generates MIDI notes when keys are presses while the Rack window is focused.

-Using two rows of keys, the virtual MIDI keyboard spans approximately 2½ octaves and can be shifted down and up with the
+Using four rows of computer keys, the two-row virtual MIDI keyboard spans approximately 2½ octaves and can be shifted down and up with the